 2.4.7.
 Planning Integration With Audit Tools

-AM and policy agents can log audit information to different formats, such as flat files and relational databases.
+AM and the web or Java agents can log audit information to different formats, such as flat files and relational databases.
 Log volumes depend on usage and on logging levels.
 By default, AM generates both access and error messages for each service, providing the raw material for auditing the deployment.
-For more information about supported audit log formats and the information logged, see Chapter 6, "Setting Up Audit Logging" in the Setup and Maintenance Guide and Reference.
+For more information about supported audit log formats and the information logged, see "Setting Up Audit Logging" in the Setup and Maintenance Guide and Reference.

 In order to analyze the raw material, however, you must use other software, such as Splunk, which indexes machine-generated data for analysis.